ryudokung/Project-0/_bmad-output/ui-ux-bible.md

 - **Color Palette:** Deep Blacks, Neon Greens (HUD), Warning Oranges, and Industrial Grays.
 - **Typography:** Monospaced fonts (for that "Terminal" feel) and bold, italicized headers for impact.
 - **Effects:** Scanlines, slight chromatic aberration, and HUD glitches when taking damage.
+- **Dynamic Background:** A global 3D space environment rendered with R3F, featuring a rotating Earth-like planet, floating space debris, and a deep starfield to maintain immersion across all application states.

 ## 2. The Immersive Cockpit HUD (3D)
 Rendered using **WebGPU + R3F**, the HUD is part of the 3D world: